- May 24, 2023

 Brokers must adhere to FINRA regulations regarding customer-specific and reasonable-basis suitability when recommending investments to clients.
 They must also consider the potential consequences of recommending unsuitable or inappropriate investments, including legal action and damage to their reputation.

-Why Unsuitable Investment Victims Choose Wolper Law Firm?
+Why Unsuitable Investment Victims Choose Wolper Law Firm, P.A.?

-Wolper Law Firm helps investors who have suffered losses from unsuitable and inappropriate investments.
+Wolper Law Firm, P.A. helps investors who have suffered losses from unsuitable and inappropriate investments.
 Our experienced attorneys have successfully represented numerous investors in FINRA arbitration and securities litigation cases.

 We understand the complexities of financial markets and the various legal and regulatory issues that may impact an investor’s rights.